ASFHyP3/hyp3-docs/docs/dems.md

 AutoRIFT, a process developed by the [NASA MEaSUREs ITS_LIVE](https://its-live.jpl.nasa.gov/) project, processes use a custom Greenland and Antarctica DEM with a 240 m resolution.
-The DEM, associated process input files, and their details are available on the project website.
+The DEM, associated process input files, and their details are available on the ITS_LIVE project website.